rllin/halo-wiki/Neural-Oscillation.md

 "...neural oscillations have been linked to cognitive states, such as awareness and consciousness."
 (Wikipedia)

+"oscillatory activity of distant neural structures (single neurons or neural ensembles) can synchronize" (Wikipedia)

 ## Keywords
 Central Neuronal Oscillator
 Neuronal Oscillator